eclipse-vertx/vert.x/new/js_web_tutorial.md

       eb.unregisterHandler(address, handler);
     }

 The order manager verticle registers a handler on the address `demo.orderMgr`.
-When an order message arrives in the handler the first thing it does is log out the order, then it sends another message to the authentication manager to validate if the user is logged in, given their session id (which is passed in the order message).
+When an order message arrives in the handler the first thing it does is print out the order to stdout, then it sends another message to the authentication manager to validate if the user is logged in, given their session id (which is passed in the order message).

 If the user was logged in ok, the order is persisted using the MongoDB persistor.
 If that returns ok, we send back a message to the client